 Skin prick and blood tests don’t always provide the whole story, however.
 And they can be painful and invasive (most doctors won’t even perform skin prick tests on babies and toddlers, since the test tends to be very uncomfortable.)

-Many experts agree that best way to determine if your baby has a food sensitivity is to try an elimination diet at home.
+Many experts agree that the best way to determine if your baby has a food sensitivity is to try an elimination diet at home.
 It’s best if you do this under the supervision of a healthcare provider; that way, you can ensure that your baby isn’t missing out on any vital nutrients.

 (Note: if your child has serious allergic reactions, don’t mess around with an elimination diet.
 Go straight to a healthcare provider.
 Elimination diets are a good idea for food sensitivities that don’t produce acute, dangerous reactions.)